Everything you need to know if there’s a public sewer within the boundary of your property

 If you are not sure whether your property is connected to a private or public sewer, you can contact your sewerage company and look at your property’s deeds.
 You can also check a sewer map (your water authority will provide this upon request), or speak to your local authority.

-What do I need to know?
+What do I need to know if there’s a public sewer in my garden?

 One concern homebuyers and homeowners have with public sewers within property boundaries pertains to development.
 Water companies have several legal rights that they can use to protect their assets.
 One of these includes the right to demand changes to any planned development near to their sewers.

 If a sewer is close to or underneath a building, this can make it difficult to access.
 Additionally, water companies must protect both the building and sewers themselves.
 Should a sewer be built over without sufficient protection, it can collapse or burst, which can cause issues with any buildings overhead.
+Find out how to safely build over a drain in our article ‘How to bridge over a sewer pipe’.

 Statutory right of access